Disappearance of Paige Renkoski: Investigation

-Investigators found Renkoski's Oldsmobile, but it was not processed as a crime scene because at the time it was considered by the responding officer to be an abandoned vehicle.
-The car was undamaged and the door was unlocked.
-The vehicle was later towed.
-Someone had reported seeing Renkoski near her car at about 3:00pm, and officers had not responded to the scene until after 6:00pm.
-They then had learned that Renkoski was in fact missing and the car was not abandoned.
+Investigators found Renkoski's Oldsmobile, but it was not processed as a crime scene because it was considered by the responding officer to be an abandoned vehicle.
+The car was undamaged and the door was unlocked; it was later towed.
+Someone had reported seeing Renkoski near her car at about 3:00 pm, and officers did not respond to the scene until after 6:00 pm.
+They then learned that Renkoski was in fact missing and the car was not abandoned.
 When examining the vehicle, police found several fingerprints and palm prints, but a match has yet to be identified on any law enforcement databases.
 Renkoski was engaged to be married at the time of her disappearance, but had been reported to have been having problems with her fiancé at the time.
 He was quickly ruled out as a suspect.

 In 2009, detectives told reporters that they had a list of six potential suspects, one of whom had been murdered in Detroit in 1999.
 They did not release his name, but noted that he did once have a burgundy minivan similar to the one witnesses reported seeing on the day Paige disappeared.

 In May 2011, authorities began searching a pond in Handy Township using ground-penetrating radar.
 A woman reported seeing a pair of cement-covered boots there around the time of Renkoski's disappearance.
 In November 2011, the FBI, state and local police began a dig operation in Conway Township in search of Renkoski's remains.
 Cadaver dogs identified the site a week before the dig started.
 Investigators went to the property after reviewing a 1999 case file, which included a "hand drawn map indicating Renkoski's remains were buried there".

+The police have ruled the case a homicide, even though her body has never been located and no one has been charged in her disappearance or death.
+Cold-case investigators of the Livingston County Sheriff's Department continue to work on the case.

+In 2025, Lt.
+Matt Young of the Livingston County Cold Case Team stated that, "This case will be solved on somebody who gives a deathbed confession (or) somebody who is involved in the criminal justice system who wants to make things right [...]
+It's not going to be something that's solved based strictly on the evidence that we still have here today.
+It's going to be something that someone has to come forward and say they did it, or know who did it, or somebody who happens across Paige's body through construction of a new build, or a roadway, or something like that.
+Those are really the only options we have left."